hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 3. **The cooling system.**
     With a new version of the processor and two cooling fans system, and also with some improvements in this part - the experience is awesome.
 At the building process, and performance requirements stuff, the old computer fan(only single) had up to 7000 rpm/minute.
 On a low-performance requirement tasks, it was at 1500/2000 rpm/minute.

-    On a new computer, the maxim value which I registered on fans rotation rate was 2000 rpm/minute and it even is not heard.
+    On a new computer, the maxim value which I registered on fans rotation rate was 2000 rpm/minute and they even are not heard.
 And, the most interesting part, at low-performance requirement tasks, it has 0 amp/minutes.

     ![](https://www.dropbox.com/s/tzk14frcpxg0qpv/Screen%20Shot%202018-01-11%20at%2011.09.31.png?raw=1)